mtbsteve/ROSJoyController/README.md

 ---
 ```
 ## Videos
-This video below demonstrates and explains how it works:
+This video below demonstrates and explains how it works: (yet to be added)

-## Whats new and known restrictions/issues
+## Whats new and currently known restrictions/issues
 This project is under development.
 New stuff includes:
 - Support of the cmd_vel topic added